ayl-duke-dev-28/trader-bot/README.md

 ## Trade activity log

-Broker-facing buys, sells, stop-loss closes, dry-run intents, failures, and selected execution skips are appended to an Excel file so you can review why an order was or was not submitted.
+Broker submissions, later fill or terminal-status reconciliation, dry-run intents, failures, and selected execution skips are appended to an Excel file so you can review both why an order was submitted and how Alpaca resolved it.

 - Default path: `logs/trades.xlsx` (configurable via `logging.trades_file` in `config.yaml`).
 - Columns: `timestamp, mode, action, symbol, qty, price, target_dollars, score, reason, order_id`.
-- Actions: `BUY`, `SELL`, `STOP` (stop-loss / trailing lock), `SKIP`, `DRY`, `FAIL`.
+- Actions: `SUBMIT`, `FILLED`, terminal Alpaca statuses such as `REJECTED` or `CANCELED`, plus `SKIP`, `DRY`, and `FAIL`.
 - The `reason` column carries the exact signal/sizing/stop trigger (e.g. `score=+0.42 sector=tech`, `stop pl=-6.20% vs -4.00%`).
 - The file is created on the first logged action — until then it won't exist on disk.